ShangShungFoundation/tibetan_ocr_app/README.md

 ## Project Coordinator:

 ## Description
-Mobile app to processing OCR tibetan text (on the server side)
+Mobile app to processing OCR tibetan text (on the server side service)

 ## Purpose
 * Provides a tool for convinient tibetan text recogintion